jeffreypaul15/DBMS/README.md

-# Node.js & Passport Login
+# Evidence Management Application

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is an Evidence Management storage, login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.

-### Version: 2.0.0

 ### Usage